cibinjoseph/genROBIN/README.md

                         Geometry file type
 ```

+### Script usage
-The script may also be used by importing as a module as given below.
+`genROBIN` may also be used by importing as a module as shown below.
 ```python
 import genROBIN as gr